THE ELECTRIFICATION REVOLUTION IS HERE

 Stephen holds a Bachelor of Arts from the University of Western Ontario, a Master of Business Administration from the University of Toronto’s Rotman School of Management and a Master of Science from the University of Florida.

-Alex has over 40 years of experience in the practice of corporate and securities law and the natural resource investment.
+Alex has over 40 years of experience in the practice of corporate and securities law and natural resource investments.
 He has been a director of numerous public companies on various exchanges including Nasdaq, NYSE, TSX and TSXV.
-For the last fifteen years he has focused exclusively the on mining and metals sector and has been instrumental in sourcing, funding and developing high-quality mineral assets in North and South America.
+For the last fifteen years he has focused exclusively on the mining and metals sector and has been instrumental in sourcing, funding and developing high-quality mineral assets in North and South America.
 In the past he was the founder, seed financier and principal behind a number of mining projects including the Cote Lake Project, acquired by IAM Gold in 2012 for over $580m and the Eagle One polymetalic project now owned by Noront Resources.

 He holds a Bachelor of Arts degree from the University of Western Ontario, a Juris Doctor degree from the University of Toronto Law School and a Diploma, LCE, from the University of Madrid.

-Potwarka, is a Chartered Professional Accountant and Certified Management Accountant with over 20 years of financial experience with small cap public companies in Canada.
+Jeffrey is a Chartered Professional Accountant and Certified Management Accountant with over 20 years of financial experience with small cap public companies in Canada.
 From 2013 to 2015 he was director of Winston Resources Inc., a junior mining company.
 From 2005 to 2009 he was Chief Financial Officer of Ausnoram Holdings Ltd, a Canadian publicly listed investment company.
 Previously, he was a principal with a private merchant banking company which focused on financing and consulting to public companies.